 12. Trick questions

 But while website or app developers may see a quick boost to short-term gains, the negative experience of such tactics can lead to distrust and anger, and this inevitably increases churn.
 It’s best to avoid such design elements.

-UX testing is a method of testing all elements that your users interact with and experience on your app, website, or digital product.
-Such testing helps you clearly see what is impacting the user experience and more importantly, what can be done to optimize every area of your digital product.
+User experience testing is a method of testing all elements that your users interact with and experience on your app, website, or digital product.
+UX testing helps you clearly see what is impacting the user experience and more importantly, what can be done to optimize every area of your digital product.

 With quantitative usability testing, using real users, anything that can be measured or counted (how many clicks did it take to get to their shopping basket on your site) is recorded and these findings analyzed.
 Additionally, qualitative usability testing collects data that looks at what can be observed, such as emotions (how did they feel about the purchasing process?).